Does a big list guarantee success? You know the answer to that one, already, don't you?

 Figuring out a sequence—that's a really smart move.
 Then working that sequence while getting clients to come back, is what we really need.
 And it proves one more thing as well.
 If you're able to get clients to come back once, twice, three hundred times, it means you're doing something right.
 Clients are people like you and me.

 And now that we've seen how to get a small list going, let's look closely at one last factor: monitoring the connectedness of your community.
 Does that matter at all?

-Next Up: Part 2—Why Smaller Lists Work Just As Well As Big Ones.
+Next Up: How To Run A Profitable And Sustainable Business (With A Small List).
 We look at how to run a perfectly profitable and sustainable business with small groups.